 The Registered Symbol (®)

-Despite the protections provided by using the ™ symbol, having an actual registered mark is far more beneficial to business owners.
+Despite the protections provided by using the ™ symbol, having an actually registered mark is far more beneficial to business owners.
 A properly registered mark serves several important purposes to any small business, including, but not limited to, the following list:

 - Registration of a mark provides a business owner with the exclusive rights to use and operate under the subject mark by precluding other companies from having similar marks.